OpenEvalProject/evals/manuscripts/elife-70095/v2/manuscript.md

 ## Abstract

-A fundamental limitation of photosynthetic carbon fixation is the availability of CO 2 .
-In C 4 plants, primary carboxylation occurs in mesophyll cytosol, and little is known about the role of CO 2 diffusion in facilitating C 4 photosynthesis.
-We have examined the expression, localization, and functional role of selected plasma membrane intrinsic aquaporins (PIPs) from Setaria italica (foxtail millet) and discovered that SiPIP2;7 is CO 2 -permeable.
+A fundamental limitation of photosynthetic carbon fixation is the availability of CO2.
+In C4 plants, primary carboxylation occurs in mesophyll cytosol, and little is known about the role of CO2 diffusion in facilitating C4 photosynthesis.
+We have examined the expression, localization, and functional role of selected plasma membrane intrinsic aquaporins (PIPs) from Setaria italica (foxtail millet) and discovered that SiPIP2;7 is CO2-permeable.
 When ectopically expressed in mesophyll cells of Setaria viridis (green foxtail), SiPIP2;7 was localized to the plasma membrane and caused no marked changes in leaf biochemistry.
-Gas exchange and C 18 O 16 O discrimination measurements revealed that targeted expression of SiPIP2;7 enhanced the conductance to CO 2 diffusion from the intercellular airspace to the mesophyll cytosol.
-Our results demonstrate that mesophyll conductance limits C 4 photosynthesis at low p CO 2 and that SiPIP2;7 is a functional CO 2 permeable aquaporin that can improve CO 2 diffusion at the airspace/mesophyll interface and enhance C 4 photosynthesis.
+Gas exchange and C18O16O discrimination measurements revealed that targeted expression of SiPIP2;7 enhanced the conductance to CO2 diffusion from the intercellular airspace to the mesophyll cytosol.
+Our results demonstrate that mesophyll conductance limits C4 photosynthesis at low pCO2 and that SiPIP2;7 is a functional CO2 permeable aquaporin that can improve CO2 diffusion at the airspace/mesophyll interface and enhance C4 photosynthesis.

 ## Introduction